 Measuring the Jack Russell’s IQ

-There are many ways you can measure a dog’s intelligence.
-However, there’s really only one method of objectively measuring IQ.
+There are many ways you can measure a dog’s IQ.
+However, there’s really only one method of objectively measuring dog intelligence.
 Because we can’t exactly communicate with dogs, our dog IQ tests come in the form of essentially an obedience test.